githika99/Systems/MultiThreadedServer/README.md

 make format - clang-formats httpserver.c<br>

 ## Notes:
 The List ADT I am using was written by me in Fall 2023 for CSE 101.
 I did make changes to it to support two data fields.
-I also deleted and added funcitons accordingly.
+I also deleted and added funcitons accordingly. <br>
+I am also using the Queue and RWLock that I developed for other assignments in CSE 130.

 ### Author: Githika Annapureddy
-### Assignment: Asgn 4
 ### Date: 3/05/2024